smccamley/example-react-test/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Why's and hows
+I have created the project using create react app to speed up development.
+To ensure the code can be further developed I have enabled continuous testing and deployment.
+I have not used redux as the project is simple.
+I have used react extensions to ensure state is immutable.
+I have also used pure components and minimised the use of arrow functions in render functions to ensure the app is performant.

+The project is online at [here](http://test.itrex.co.uk).

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)